Canon T1i vs Nikon B600

 It is notable that the T1i has a hotshoe, while the B600 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The B600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the T1i has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T1i has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T1i was succeeded by the Canon T2i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T1i and B600 can be found, respectively, in the Canon T1i Manual (free pdf) or the online Nikon B600 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T1i and the Nikon B600?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.